faisalmemon/ios-debugging-with-xcode/README.md

 - Background information on Bloom Filters at https://en.wikipedia.org/wiki/Bloom_filter
 - Looking at time-sensitive dynamic code
+  - To list breakpoints `br list`
+  - To delete breakpoints `br delete`
   - Setting breakpoints on a function and its closures `br set -r DuckDuckGo.FireAnimation.animate`
   - Setting command action to make each breakpoint print a back trace (bt) and then continue (c)
 ```